Skip to main content

 Double occupancy: it pays off twice for teams

-For larger rooms from around 11 square metres we offer double occupancy on request: two employees share a room with two beds.
+In selected properties we offer double occupancy on request: two employees share a room with two beds.
+Whether it is possible is decided by the owner of the property in question; at present it works at Rathausplatz 6 in Brugg, for rooms from around 11 square metres.
 The room then costs up to 20 percent more, because utilities and furnishing for the second person are added.
 Per person, however, the price drops by around 40 percent compared to single occupancy.

-For construction and assembly teams this is often the most economical solution of all: The team lives together in the same building, close to the site, and housing costs per head stay clearly below any alternative.
+For construction and assembly teams this lowers the cost per head considerably: the team lives together in the same building, close to the site.
 For taxes, shared accommodation is a standard case too: The Swiss tax authorities’ guidance sheet N2 explicitly states that multiple occupancy of the room is already reflected in the flat rate.

 Discuss housing for your team